-Join the News Literacy Project (NLP) on Feb.
-5 for a virtual teacher-centered NewsLitCamp featuring breakout sessions with journalists from ProPublica Illinois, Better Government Association and Block Club Chicago.
+Join the News Literacy Project (NLP) and Chicago Public School Libraries on Feb.
+5 for a virtual teacher-centered NewsLitCamp featuring breakout sessions with journalists from Chicago Defender, ProPublica Illinois, Better Government Association, Rockford Register Star and Block Club Chicago.
 This program is part of a series of NewsLitCamp events led by the News Literacy Project in collaboration with a diverse group of news organizations around the country.

 NewsLitCamp is an immersive, free professional development experience primarily for middle and high school educators.
 It features topical sessions (selected with input from participants) led by Illinois-based journalists and news literacy experts, and educator-driven sessions to empower you to teach news literacy.
 Check out our NewsLitCamp video for a quick look at what the event can offer you.